 When a legislator submits a bill for consideration, something like this will happen.
 In the first reading, the reading clerk will announce just its title to the chamber.
-The presiding officer will refer the bill to a committee for study and perhaps revision, and the committee chair may refer the bill to a subcommittee.
-The bill will probably die in subcommittee for lack
+The presiding officer will refer the bill to a committee for study and perhaps revision, and the committee chair may refer the bill

-FIGURE 💆 How a Bill Becomes Law Bill assigned Committee considers, Proposal introduced to appropriate revises, or may in either house. committee. hold public hearings.
+FIGURE How a Bill Becomes Law Bill assigned Committee considers, Proposal introduced to appropriate revises, or may in either house. committee. hold public hearings.
 The house reads and Committee votes for Final vote is taken. votes two more times or against and returns on different days. bill to house.
 If house does not If majority vote against, If the other house approve changes, the the bill dies.
 If majority makes changes, the bill bill goes to a conference vote for, the bill is sent goes back to the original committee of members to the other house. house for vote. from both houses.
-If bill is ratified by the The new version is sent to both houses for another vote.
-If either house votes General Assembly, it is sent to the governor. against the revised bill, it is dead.
+If bill is ratified by the The new version is sent to General Assembly, both houses for another vote.
+If either house votes it is sent to the governor. against the revised bill, it is dead.
 If vetoed, the bill is returned to the General Governor may veto Assembly; if two-thirds of the members of both houses or sign bill. vote to override the veto, the bill becomes law.